muhammetgumus/reactive-java/README.md

-# reactive-java
+# Reactive Java
-This repository is a Reactive Java educational repository.
+This repository is composed for educational training purpose.
+It follows Reactive Java principles by using Project Reactor